maciejhirsz/beef/README.md

 ```

 Any owned `Vec` or `String` that has 0 capacity is effectively treated as a borrowed
 value.
-Since having no capacity means there is no actual allocation behind the pointer
+Since having no capacity means there is no actual allocation behind the pointer,
 this is safe.

 ## Benchmarks